-Here Are 4 Populist Tax Reforms Trump Could Adopt If He Really Cared About Working People
+Here Are 4 Populist Tax Reforms Trump Could Have Adopted If He Really Cared About Working People

 “There’s a long history, at both the national and state levels, of business leaders asking for tax breaks and just seeing what they can get,” Gardner said.
 “All too often, these companies have been rewarded simply for asking.”

-Just as Trump and his Republican allies have misdiagnosed the problem, their proposed solutions would fail to solve it and create new shortcomings in the process.
-Trump originally proposed to lower the top corporate rate to 15 percent; he is reportedly now amenable to a rate between 20 and 25 percent.
+Just as Trump and his Republican allies have misdiagnosed the problem, their proposed solution would fail to solve it and create new shortcomings in the process.
+The bill that passed the Senate early Saturday would lower the top corporate rate to 20 percent.

 Absent foolproof enforcement, however, corporations could still seek lower tax locales to stash their on-paper profits.
 That’s because even now, companies such as Apple are merely pretending to make their profits overseas through tricks like registering their highly valuable intellectual property in tax havens.
 If a company is able to shop for the lowest-tax nation, nothing the U.S. can lower it to can beat countries like Bermuda, where the corporate tax rate is zero, Gardner noted.

-Note: This article was initially published in August.
-It has been updated to reflect the passage of a tax bill in both houses of Congress.